Ex-PM Cameron returns to government as Sunak sacks Braverman

 Rishi Sunak sacked his home secretary and brought former prime minister David Cameron in as Foreign Secretary.

-The former prime minister has become Foreign Secretary, with a seat in the Lords, as Mr Sunak risked a row with the Tory right after sacking controversial home secretary Suella Braverman.
+The former prime minister was given a seat in the Lords to become Foreign Secretary as Mr Sunak risked a row with the Tory right by sacking controversial home secretary Suella Braverman.

-Lord Cameron said he wanted to be “part of the strongest possible team” that “can be presented to the country when the general election is held”.
+Lord Cameron said on Monday he wanted to be “part of the strongest possible team” that “can be presented to the country when the general election is held”.

+The new Foreign Secretary insisted the Greensill affair which he was implicated in is “in the past” as he faced questions over accountability.

-James Cleverly shifted from the Foreign Office to replace Mrs Braverman as Home Secretary.
+James Cleverly was shifted from the Foreign Office to replace Mrs Braverman as Home Secretary.

+Downing Street stressed that the Cabinet should always “speak with one voice” in highlighting the importance of collective responsibility binding ministers, explaining Mrs Braverman’s sacking.

 Lord Cameron’s appointment was a massive shock in Westminster, not just because of the return of a former prime minister to government – the first since Alec Douglas-Home in the 1970s – but also because of his views on China.